fate-ubw/RAGLAB/readme.md

 ## Setup colbert server
 - All algorithms integrated in raglab include two modes: `interact` and `evaluation`.
 The test stage demonstrates in `interact` mode, just for demostration and eduction 🤗.
+> [!NOTE]
-- Due to colbert's requirement for absolute paths, you need to modify the index_dbPath and text_dbPath in the config file to use absolute paths.
+> - Due to colbert's requirement for absolute paths, you need to modify the index_dbPath and text_dbPath in the config file to use absolute paths.
 - Modify the `index_dbPath` and `text_dbPath` in config file:[colbert_server-10samples.yaml](./config/colbert_server/colbert_server-10samples.yaml)
   ~~~bash
   index_dbPath: /your_root_path/RAGLAB/data/retrieval/colbertv2.0_embedding/wiki2023-10samples